Ryan Spooner

-Ryan Bradley Spooner (born January 30, 1992) is a Canadian professional ice hockey forward who is currently playing for HC Dinamo Minsk in the Kontinental Hockey League (KHL).
+Ryan Bradley Spooner (born January 30, 1992) is a Canadian professional ice hockey forward for the Shanghai Dragons in the Kontinental Hockey League (KHL).
 He has previously played in the National Hockey League (NHL) for the Boston Bruins, New York Rangers, Edmonton Oilers, and Vancouver Canucks.
 He was selected by the Boston Bruins in the second round, 45th overall, of the 2010 NHL Entry Draft.

 Playing career

 Junior

 Spooner was selected fifth overall in the 2008 OHL Bantam Draft by the Peterborough Petes.
 In his third season with the Petes, on November 11, 2010, Spooner was traded to the Kingston Frontenacs in exchange for Alan Quine, Clark Seymour, a 2011 second-round draft pick and a 2013 second-round draft pick.

 On January 5, 2012, Spooner was then traded by the Frontenacs to the Sarnia Sting for Ryan Kujawinski.

 Professional

 Boston Bruins

 As a rookie, Spooner led the Providence Bruins of the American Hockey League (AHL), the Boston Bruins' top minor league affiliate, in points, scoring 57 points in 59 games.

 Spooner made his NHL debut for Boston on February 6, 2013, against the Montreal Canadiens.
 Spooner was called up to the Bruins for the first time in the 2013–14 season on October 31, 2013.
 Playing against the Anaheim Ducks, Spooner assisted on a Carl Söderberg goal to record his first NHL point.
 Spooner scored his first career NHL goal on February 27, 2015, in overtime to beat the New Jersey Devils 3–2 in a Boston road victory.
 Spooner's first goal in regulation time came as the first Boston goal in a 3–1 road defeat of the Ottawa Senators on March 10, 2015, with Spooner also scoring a second goal in the same game.

 On July 1, 2015, the Boston Bruins re-signed Spooner to a two-year, $1.9 million contract worth $950,000 annually.

-On July 26, 2017, Spooner and the Bruins avoided arbitration by agreeing to a one-year contract worth $2.825 million.
+On March 6, 2017, in a 4–2 loss to the Ottawa Senators, Spooner suffered a concussion as he was caught with an elbow to the face by Senators' forward Viktor Stålberg, causing him to miss the next three games.

-In 2018, Spooner scored his 100th NHL career assist on February 11, assisting on defenceman Torey Krug's second-period goal during a 5–3 victory over the New Jersey Devils.
+On July 26, 2017, Spooner and the Bruins avoided arbitration by agreeing to a one-year contract extension worth $2.825 million.
+Spooner scored his 100th NHL career assist on February 11, 2018, assisting on defenceman Torey Krug's second-period goal during a 5–3 victory over the New Jersey Devils.